 Few corporations in EVE Online will ever have a reputation like Hard Knocks Inc. More than just a group of elite soldiers, they routinely infiltrate alliances, blow up their most prized assets, and steal everything that isn't bolted down—and that's just on a Monday.
 Their ranks are made of brigands, thieves, scammers, and all the other refuse that slowly filters out of the more upstanding corporations of EVE.
 But instead of falling into chaos, Hard Knocks have become a weaponized nightmare.
 If EVE Online is a sandbox, these are the players who like kicking down all the sandcastles.
-And now they've just finished building the biggest sandcastle the galaxy of New Eden has ever seen.
+This is the story of how they were the first to build the biggest sandcastle the galaxy of New Eden had ever seen.

-Last month, EVE Online released its latest update, Citadel, introducing indomitable new structures that pilots could build to better defend their space.
+In 2016, EVE Online introduced Citadel, an expansion that introduced indomitable new structures that pilots could build to better defend their space.
 Coming in three different sizes, these citadels are capable of dealing extreme damage against even the most coordinated invading fleet.
-Since Citadel's release, Hard Knocks have made EVE Online history three times.
-First, they built the first Fortizar-class large citadels.
+When Citadels released, Hard Knocks have made EVE Online history three times.
+First, they built the first Fortizar-class large citadel.
 Then they celebrated by blowing up someone else's.
-And then, two weeks ago, they made history one more time when they announced the arrival of their Keepstar-class extra large citadel—the biggest structure in all of EVE Online at this time.
+And then, two weeks ago, they made history one more time when they announced the arrival of the first Keepstar-class extra large citadel—the biggest structure in all of EVE Online at the time.

 Welcome to Fort Knocks

 Meet the Keepstar citadel (above), the first of its kind anywhere in New Eden.
-This monstrous fortress is 800,000 meters squared and is the only one in existence in EVE that we know of.
-It's so large that titans, the massive supercapital ships of EVE, can safely dock within its bays.
-Along its outer hull lies eight slots where anti-capital ship weapons are fitted, waiting to gut anything that gets too close.
+This monstrous fortress is 800,000 meters squared and, in May of 2016, was the only one in existence in EVE.
+These citadels are so large that titans, the massive supercapital ships of EVE, can safely dock within its bays.
+Along their outer hull lies eight slots where anti-capital ship weapons are fitted, waiting to gut anything that gets too close.
 The crown jewel is a devastating weapon of mass destruction, one of EVE Online's "doomsday" weapons.
 With just the push of a button, Fort Knocks fires a beam of energy that bounces between ships, obliterating an entire armada in one fell swoop.
 Fort Knocks isn't just a weapon, it's practically an entire city, and it took Hard Knocks trillions of ISK (EVE's currency) and months of planning to build.